mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 --------------------------
 1. Move to VS2015 Community Edition.
 See [notes] (https://github.com/mantidproject/documents/blob/master/Design/VisualStudio-2015.md)
 1. Reorganised files in CurveFitting folder [#13347](https://github.com/mantidproject/mantid/issues/13347)
+1. Separate classes in `WorkspaceValidators.h` into separate files, including putting implementations in source files
+1. Remove all cases of `#include <iostream>` from headers and see if they required in source files.

 For 3.5 maintenance period
 --------------------------